Free Google Chromebook for every full-time student

 Exciting plans for Northampton College's new campus in Daventry are now in the process of becoming a reality, with work now well underway to transform the site into a state of the art learning hub.
 The latest artist’s impressions reveal the proposed look for the campus, which will revolutionise Daventry’s skyline and inspire the workforce of the future when it welcomes students in Autumn 2016.
 The building, designed by award-winning architects Pick Everard, will be modern in style with plenty of glass allowing generous amounts of light into the learning environment.
 Facilities will include specialist workshops for engineering and science labs, as well as state of the art library facilities and learning resources.
 There will be contemporary hairdressing and beauty therapy salons, well-equipped ICT suites, teaching space for healthcare and childcare plus dedicated provision for students with learning difficulties and disabilities.

-The plans are being developed following the College's successful bid to the South East Midlands Local Enterprise Partnership (SEMLEP) for £6.5M of funding from the Local Growth Fund for a completely new campus in the town that will offer vocational training for young people and adults.
+The plans are being developed following the College's successful bid to the South East Midlands Local Enterprise Partnership (SEMLEP) for £6.5M of funding from the Local Growth Fund for a completely new campus in the town that will offer professional and technical training for young people and adults.
 The government grant was awarded on condition that the College invests match funding from its own resources and to achieve this, a planning application has already been submitted to re-develop part of the current College site for residential purposes.

 The College will remain open during construction as the new building will be built alongside existing facilities at Badby Road West.
 The centre will provide places for up to 700 students, including 200 Apprenticeships, and will focus on developing the skills identified as central to the local economy.
 Work is currently underway to develop an exciting new curriculum for the centre that will appeal to young people, adults and local businesses.
 It is proposed that the new College campus will be self-contained and designed more efficiently using just 50 per cent of the space of the existing facility.
 The College is committed to retaining green open space on the site and has included two full size sports pitches and plans for landscaping and tree-planting at the perimeter.
 Provision has been made for 90 car parking spaces including an area for coaches to pick up and set down as well as secure storage for cycles and motorcycles.